 You shouldn’t pay for proprietary software, since that perpetuates its existence.

 Video games that run offline are typically not very dangerous.

 Use Firefox for general web-browsing and Tor Browser for sensitive activity.

 Block unwanted content on websites with addons like Ublock origin and Privacy Badger.

 Avoid web-apps and cloud services where local programs and data will do.
 If you have to use online (dis)services, avoid giving them your personal information unnecessarily.
-Use fake names and throw-away or forwarding email addresses.
+Use fake personal info and throw-away or forwarding email addresses.

-Many sites that don’t support RSS can have feeds generated through
+sites that don’t support RSS can have feeds generated through an rss-bridge instance.

-Don’t visit corporate (anti)social media websites like Youtube, Twitter, Instagram, etc. directly.
-Instead use programs and websites that scrape content from those sites and present it to you in their own interface.
+Don’t visit corporate (anti)social media websites.
+If sites like Youtube, Twitter, Instagram, etc. host user-generated content that you find valuable, use programs and websites that scrape content from those sites and present it to you in their own interface.
 For example, nitter.net will let you view tweets without visiting twitter.com.
 Piped and various Invidious instances will do the same for youtube videos.
-These options are better for privacy, and also tend to offer a superior experience.
-You can use the Privacy Redirect addon to automatically redirect to those sites when you follow a link to a content silo.
+These options are better for privacy and also tend to offer a superior experience.
+You can use the Privacy Redirect addon to automatically redirect to those sites when you follow a link to a corporate social media site.